 What Causes Mildew Odors?

+Mold and mildew is not just something that builds up in your shower, quickly scrubbed away with a sponge.
+In fact- mold and mildew spores are probably in the sponge that you are using to scrub the blackish-green gunk away.
+Mold and mildew can build up over time and can get a foothold in the tiniest of cracks.
+Mold sneaks into your home in the form of moisture.
+Often, the giveaway that your home has mold is the smell.
 If a home smells old, damp, or musky, it is likely that those odors are caused by mold or mildew.
 Mold and mildew can lurk in our homes both in obvious places, and places we can’t see.
 Both are types of fungus that grow in situations where there is prolonged exposure to moisture.

-In the home, mildew is most often found on clothing, floors, ceilings, walls, and furniture in environments where humidity is not properly controlled and regular cleaning doesn’t occur.
-Basements, leaky plumbing, and cracked foundation where ground water seeps in are common areas where mildew can become a problem.
+In the home, mildew is most often found on clothing, floors, ceilings, walls, and furniture in environments where humidity is not adequately controlled and regular cleaning doesn’t occur.
+Basements, leaky plumbing, and cracked foundation where groundwater seeps in are common areas where mildew can become a problem.
 Mildew is usually caused by too much moisture in the air combined with poor ventilation and warm temperatures.
-It needs an organic food source in order to grow.
+It needs an organic food source to grow.
 That is usually provided by organic materials used in construction like paper, wood, or dirt.

 You can recognize mold by its fuzzy texture and blue or green color, and mildew by its flat texture and white or brown color.
 The strong musty odor of mildew is caused by the gasses released when it forms.
 Those gasses can quickly be absorbed by other materials in your home like carpet, clothing, and insulation.
 Therefore, even if you get to the source of mildew and stop it from further spreading, removing its lingering odors can be a challenge if the problem is not addressed early on.

 Mold and Mildew Symptoms

 Certain groups are more susceptible to suffering ill effects of mold and mildew than others.
 Young children or the elderly, or those with compromised immune systems due to HIV or other disorders, are more likely to be sensitive to mold and to have more severe reactions when exposed to it.
 Especially those suffering from asthma can see worsened symptoms if their home is contaminated with mold or mildew.

 Any clothing can begin to smell musty due to damp storage, re-wearing, or even unclean laundry machines.
 We discovered some tips for people hoping to remove musty smells from clothing.
 Below is a summary of some of those tips:

-Make sure your clothes washer itself is clean; if clothes smell musty right after a washing, clean the washer by running it through an empty cycle with hot water (using laundry detergent or bleach).
+1)Make sure your clothes washer itself is clean; if clothes smell musty right after washing make sure to clean the washer by running it through an empty cycle with hot water (using our laundry machine cleaner, of course).
 It also helps to keep the lid open in-between washings (but be careful about the safety hazards of leaving laundry machines open if you have pets or young children).

 A commonly overlooked place for mold growth is on our clothing.
-The truth is that our clothing(especially those stored away in closets and attics) are the ideal place for mold growth.
-If you happen to find mold on an article of clothing – hopefully it’s been caught quickly – there are a few ways to go about removing it but keep in mind that the longer the mold has been located on the fabric, the worse it will smell and the more time it has eat away and ruin your clothing and linens.
+The truth is that our clothing(especially those stored away in closets and attics) is the ideal place for mold growth.
+If you happen to find mold on an article of clothing – hopefully it’s been caught quickly – there are a few ways to go about removing it but keep in mind that the longer the mold has been located on the fabric, the worse it will smell, and the more time it has to eat away and ruin your clothing and linens.

 What can be used to remove mold & mildew smell from clothes